SpectraLogic/ds3_python_sdk/README.md

 DS3 Python SDK
 --------------

-A SDK conforming to the DS3 specification.
+An SDK conforming to the DS3 specification.

 Contact Us
 ----------